Windows 10/11: Add Certification Authority and Assign Certificates

 - Right click and click refresh

-- You should see now a third newly issued with the requester name Domain\Silverback$ with the SilverbackUser Template
+- You should see now a newly issued certificate with the requester name Domain\Silverback$ with the SilverbackUser Template